NCEAS/2016-postdoc-training/08-multicore-processing/1-multiprocessing-tools.md

 Well, you are now working on a server, congrats!!
 What's the big deal?!
 Well you have a lot of cores waiting to help you to conduct your analysis.
 Awesome, well wait... are not scripting languages going through my codes sequentially by default?!
 Don't tell me I need to rewrite all my scripts!!!!

 No, you don't have to.
-There are low hanging fruits available to you to take advantages of multiple cores in your processing.
+There are low hanging fruits available to you to take advantage of multiple cores in your processing.
 Any for loop is an opportunity to distribute you work accross multiple cores.
-In R, any use of the apply family function might be an opportunity of leveraging multiprocessing.
-How? well as for most of the tasks there are packages and modules available to help you to do so.
+In R, any use of the apply family function might be an opportunity for leveraging multiprocessing.
+How?
+As for most of the tasks, there are packages and modules available to help you.

 ## R
 To do multiprocessing you need to have multiple cores/CPUs available on you machine.
 If you do not know how many cores are available to you, you can use this: